 The Autistic Self Advocacy Network seeks to advance the principles of the disability rights movement with regard to autism.
-ASAN believes that the goal of autism advocacy should be a world in which Autistic people enjoy the same access, rights, and opportunities as all other citizens.
-We work to empower Autistic people across the world to take control of our own lives and the future of our common community, and seek to organize the Autistic community to ensure our voices are heard in the national conversation about us.
+ASAN believes that the goal of autism advocacy should be a world in which autistic people enjoy equal access, rights, and opportunities.
+We work to empower autistic people across the world to take control of our own lives and the future of our common community, and seek to organize the autistic community to ensure our voices are heard in the national conversation about us.
 Nothing About Us, Without Us!

 Who We Are

-The Autistic Self Advocacy Network is a 501(c)(3) nonprofit organization run by and for Autistic people.
-ASAN was created to serve as a national grassroots disability rights organization for the Autistic community, and does so by advocating for systems change and ensuring that the voices of Autistic people are heard in policy debates and the halls of power while working to educate communities, support self-advocacy in all its forms, and improve public perceptions of autism.
-ASAN’s members and supporters include Autistic adults and youth, cross-disability advocates, and non-autistic family members, professionals, educators and friends.
+The Autistic Self Advocacy Network is a 501(c)(3) nonprofit organization run by and for autistic people.
+ASAN was created to serve as a national grassroots disability rights organization for the autistic community run by and for autistic Americans, advocating for systems change and ensuring that the voices of autistic people are heard in policy debates and the halls of power.
+Our staff work to educate communities, support self-advocacy in all its forms, and improve public perceptions of autism.
+ASAN’s members and supporters include autistic adults and youth, cross-disability advocates, and non-autistic family members, professionals, educators, and friends.

 ASAN works to make our society more inclusive for autistic people.
 We work to make sure that autistic people are in control in our own lives, and have a say in policies that affect us.
 We work to protect disability rights and civil rights.
 We celebrate and promote autistic community and culture.
 We do this work in many ways, including: